Richard C. Macke: Naval career

 Macke served a short tour as the Executive Assistant to the Navy Director of Command and Control in the Pentagon prior to reporting to the nuclear-powered aircraft carrier USS Dwight D. Eisenhower as Commanding Officer on July 6, 1984.
 During his tour on the Dwight D. Eisenhower, the ship was awarded the Battle "E" as the most combat-ready aircraft carrier on the East Coast of the United States.
 Macke relinquished command on October 18, 1986.

 Macke was selected for flag rank and reported as the commander of the Naval Space Command, where he led initiatives to enhance space support to tactical warriors.
 Next, he reported as the commander of Carrier Group Two in March 1988 and in January 1990 was selected for sequential command and became commander of Carrier Group Four.
 Macke was then nominated by President George H. W. Bush to serve in the grade of vice admiral as the Director for Command, Control, Communications and Computer (C4) System (J6) on the Joint Staff in the Pentagon.
 In December 1992, General Colin Powell chose Macke to serve as the Director of the Joint Staff.

 Macke was nominated and confirmed for the four-star grade of admiral and left the Joint Staff to become the Commander in Chief, United States Pacific Command in July 1994.

 1995 Okinawan rape incident

-Macke was relieved from his post at the Pacific Command in November 1995, hours after making comments considered insensitive to reporters about the case of United States sailors and a marine accused of kidnapping, beating and raping a 12-year-old Japanese girl: "I think it was absolutely stupid.
+Macke was relieved of his post at the Pacific Command in November 1995, only hours after making wildly insensitive comments to reporters about the case of three United States serviceman eventually convicted of kidnapping, beating, and raping a 12-year-old Japanese girl: "I think it was absolutely stupid.
 I have said several times: for the price they paid to rent the car [used in the crime], they could have had a girl."

-Macke retired from the navy on April 1, 1996 as a two-star rear admiral, two stars lower than the rank he previously held.
+Macke retired from the navy on April 1, 1996, as a two-star rear admiral, two stars lower than the rank he previously held.
 Later that year, he was censured by the navy for matters related to an extramarital affair he had before his retirement with an unidentified female Marine Corps lieutenant colonel.